JuliaLinearAlgebra/BLIS.jl/README.md

 ## Roadmaps

-- Provide option to set BLIS as BLAS provider.
+- Provide option to compile BLIS into Julia startup image.
 - Incorporate [HPAC/Linnea](https://github.com/HPAC/linnea) in this
   or another repository.
 - Introduce BLIS' testsuite and fallback to `LinearAlgebra.BLAS` for